 Begin by visiting DigitalOcean and opening and funding an account.
 If you use my link, they may reward you with an extra credit when you add funds for the first time.
 Follow the remainder of the article Basic Linux VPS Set Up from a Windows PC to create and set up your “droplet” (VPS).
-For China, you will likely get the best performance if you locate your droplet in San Francisco.

 This article uses Ubuntu 16.04.
 If you selected a different Linux distribution, you will need to make appropriate changes to the Linux commands.